June 03: architects and dogs

-Providing for “the licensing of architects, and regulating the practice of architecture as a profession,” the law was finally approved on June 3 and enforced starting January 1 of 1898.
+Providing for “the licensing of architects, and regulating the practice of architecture as a profession,” was finally approved on June 3 and enforced starting January 1 of 1898.

 In its December issue, the Inland Architect pronounced that the law’s provision to allow entrance to the profession by examination, rather than the varied roads available for millennia, was “certainly the more creditable [way] and will in the future be a stronger guarantee of professional ability.”

 Really?
 We don’t deny that the law has a purpose, but “guarantee of professional ability?”
 Let’s review.
 Before 1897, unlicensed American architects built stuff like this and this and this; after 1897, licensed American architects built stuff like this and this and this.

 We will say this for the law: soon after its enactment it inspired thirty-year-old Frank Lloyd Wright, Poobah of the Prairie House and Tsar of Tsnark, to pronounce one of his best bons mots: